Hunter safety course in Broward Co.

 Media contact: Carli Segelson, 561-882-5703

-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Nov.
-10 from 8 a.m. to 5 p.m.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on May 11 from 8 a.m.to 5 p.m.

 Students will learn about hunting laws, safe gun handling and hunter ethics/responsibility, among other topics, before taking the final test.
 The course also includes live-firing instruction on a shooting range.

-The class is at the Markham Park Shooting Range, in the clubhouse near the trap and skeet fields at 16001 W. State Road 84, Sunrise, FL 33326.
+The class is at the Markham Park Shooting Range clubhouse near the trap & skeet fields, 16001 W. State Road 84, Sunrise, FL 33326.

 Anyone born on or after June 1, 1975, must pass an approved hunter safety course before purchasing a Florida hunting license.
 Parents or legal guardians must accompany children under 16 years of age to all classes.
 To participate in live-fire exercises, children under 18 years old must present a parental release form signed by a parent or legal guardian.